 ~The Encyclopedia Show is a themed reading that is always a lot of fun: www.slammn.org/encyclopediashow.

-~Button Poetry is a new organization devoted to distribution opportunities for spoken-word artists. www.buttonpoetry.com
+~Button Poetry is an organization devoted to distribution opportunities for spoken-word artists. www.buttonpoetry.com

 ~Fifth Element offers a semi-regular open mic for hip hop artists. www.fifthelementonline.com/blogs/fifth-element

 ~The St. Paul Almanac hosts regular themed readings that are definitely worth checking out. www.saintpaulalmanac.org.

 ~Finally, there are, have been, and will be a ton of other open mics in town, including the Cafe Southside mic, ICE (Innovative Community Elevation), Souls on Display, the South City Café open mic and many more.
 Some are ongoing, some are on hiatus and some will only last for a given amount of time.
 This list is a starting point, but with a little research, you can discover all kinds of opportunities for both performance and listening.
 Good luck!